 This module introduces and practices techniques that are essential for planning.
-Special focus is put on the application of techniques; programme and project planning instruments and methods of data generation as well as analyst interpretation of spatial data.
+Special focus is put on the application of techniques; program and project planning instruments and methods of data generation as well as analyst interpretation of spatial data.

 - Development Theories and Strategies (2 CP)

 The course content covers theories and concepts of spatial planning and development from a broad perspective.
 Particularly, they deal with bridging the divide between theory and practice.